 Company behind popular Money Habitudes cards encourages people to think about money with a list of reasons specific to the New Year and New Year’s resolutions.
-Learning to talk about money constructively–be it with a friend, spouse or financial professional–can be an effective first step in planning one’s finances.
-Talking about money–one of the most daunting conversations–helps people get help, support and personal understanding in order to achieve their financial goals.
+Learning to talk about money constructively–be it with a friend, spouse, or financial professional–can be an effective first step in planning one’s finances.
+Talking about money–one of the most daunting conversations–helps people get help, support, and personal understanding to achieve their financial goals.

 In a recent survey from financial services firm Edward Jones, 33% of Americans listed “increase savings” as their top financial resolution.
 Other priorities included: paying down debt (30%), putting more money into a child’s or grandchild’s education (13%), contributing more to a 401(k) or IRA (9%), paying a mortgage faster (7%).
 Despite a focus on achieving financial goals, only 3% planned to start working with a financial advisor.